DIDSR/DataPath/docs/index.rst

 ..
-ValidPath documentation master file, created by sphinx-quickstart on Wed Nov  9 10:26:58 2022.
+DataPath documentation master file, created by sphinx-quickstart on Wed Nov  9 10:26:58 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.